Esherymack/gamesense_net/README.md

 It does not scroll long text.
 Sorry.

+It can determine what audio is playing from all sorts of applications and websites, like YouTube and Spotify.
+No unnecessary web calls to external API's, only POSTs to the SteelSeries port.

 # Dependencies

 This relies on Newtonsoft (what doesn't) and [Dubya](https://www.nuget.org/packages/Dubya.WindowsMediaController/) becuase <i>someone</i> at Microsoft decided to remove the built-in support for WinRT from .NET in .NET 5.0.
 Loser.